TamaMcGlinn/AdaBots/README.md

 The computercraft mod for Minecraft adds programmable robots called turtles, which can move around, dig tunnels, build walls and interact with anything in-game.

-This repository intends to teach children and adults alike the Ada programming language.
+This repository helps to teach children and adults alike the Ada programming language.
 If your child cannot read yet, I recommend you start him / her on [DoBots](http://github.com/TamaMcGlinn/DoBots) first.